Visiting Scholars Program

 • Entry to academic and intellectual life at NYU.

-• NYU cannot provide or arrange housing.
+• USALI cannot provide or arrange housing.
 All visiting scholars are required to obtain their own housing for the duration of their visit.

-• Visiting scholars are not NYU employees and are not entitled to receive a salary or stipend.
+• Visiting scholars are not NYU employees and do not receive a salary or stipend.

 • Visiting scholars are not NYU Law students and do not receive course credits or formal academic supervision.